mavafadar/ethernaut-solutions/docs/14-gatekeeper-two.md

 ## Challenge Solution Walkthrough

-Apologies for the confusion once again.
-Based on your explanation, here is the correct solution for each gate:

 **Gate One:** To pass this gate, we need to interact with the target contract using a contract deployed by us instead of directly calling the function from our externally owned account (EOA).
 By doing so, the `msg.sender` will be the address of the deployed contract, and `tx.origin` will be the address of our EOA.

 **Gate Two:** This gate requires the size of the calling contract to be zero.
 To achieve this, we can call the target contract from the `constructor()` of another contract.
 When a contract's constructor is executed, the size of the caller contract is zero.
 By calling the target contract's function from the `constructor()` of a new contract, we can pass this gate.